ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-mzr.md

 # Multizone region
 {: #vrw-mzr}

-Expanding the single zone region topology into a multizone region (MZR) topology, introduces complexity around high availability of components.
+Expanding the single-zone region topology into a multizone region (MZR) topology introduces complexity around high availability of components.
 It also introduces some new capabilities, including stretched networking between the data centers and stretched VSAN.

 ## Multi data center view
 {: #vrw-mzr-view}